Optimal prediction for radiative transfer: A new perspective on moment closure: Introduction

 \section{Introduction}

-In many fields, macroscopic equations can be derived from mesoscopic kinetic equations.
+In many areas, (systems of) macroscopic equations can be derived from mesoscopic kinetic equations.
 For instance, in the Navier-Stokes and Euler equations, the macroscopic fluid variables, e.g.~density and momentum, are moments of the phase space distribution of the Boltzmann equation.
-Similarly, in the equations of radiative transfer \cite{Modest1993}, the direction dependent kinetic equations can be transformed into a coupled system for the infinitely many moments.
-This can be interpreted as considering an (infinite) expansion in the kinetic variable and then taking only finitely many members of this expansion.
-This usually means that several ``coordinates'' of the field are neglected.
+Similarly, in the equation of radiative transfer \cite{Modest1993}, the direction dependent kinetic equations can be transformed into a coupled system of infinitely many moments.
+Such moment methods can be derived by performing an infinite expansion in the kinetic variable, and then considering only finitely many members of this expansion.
+While moment methods are by far not the only way to numerically solve the equations of radiative transfer, they play an important role, and a deeper understanding of their problems is important.
+Recent discussions of the role of moment methods are provided in overview papers by Brunner \cite{Brunner2002}, and by McClarren and Hauck \cite{McClarrenHauck2010}.

-A common feature of existing closure strategies is that they are based on truncating and approximating the moment equations, and observing to which extent the solution of the approximate system is close to the true solution.
+Moment methods start with an infinite system of moments that is equivalent to the original equation of radiative transfer.
+To admit a computation, this infinite system must be approximated by finitely many moments.
+The challenge to devise approximations that model the influence of the non-considered moments on the considered moments as accurately as possible is the moment closure problem.
+Commonly known closure strategies are based on truncating and approximating the moment equations, and observing to which extent the solution of the approximate system is close to the true solution.
 The approximations are supported by physical arguments, such as higher moments being small or adjusting instantaneously.
-In Sect.~\ref{sec:moment_system_radiation}, we derive a moment model for radiative transfer, and outline some classical linear closure strategies.
+Another strategy is to use asymptotic analysis.
+In Sect.~\ref{sec:moment_system_radiation}, we outline a commonly used moment hierarchy for radiative transfer, and present some classical linear closure strategies.